 If your current job role requires you to work on projects then updating your CV on a regular basis is crucial.
 You could easily forget elements that you have touched on, which you could then use to your advantage when applying for your next position.

-For additional advice on CV, check out our resources here, here and here.
+For additional CV advice, check out our resources here, here and here.